Welcome

 I am obviously the last generation of coal miners due to the sad closure and demise of the industry so this gave me the idea of researching the Selby Complex, the last big mining project undertaken in this country.
 I worked at Riccall Mine, one of the Selby pits, which was a huge advantage to starting my research.
 It is my intention to research all aspects of this marvel of mining and civil engineering and will include the history, concept, geology, mines rescue provision, planning, including the public inquiry, design and social impact that the Selby Superpit had on the 110 square miles of villages and on the town of Selby.

 All information and memories are correct to the best of my knowledge.
-Sorry if the information about Riccall Mine seems more in depth but that is where I worked as a coalface and H.V. installation electrician so most the information is from my own experiences.
+Sorry if the information about Riccall Mine seems more in depth but that is where I worked as a coalface and H.V. installation electrician so most of the information is from my own experiences or friends I worked with.
 Anyone who has further information about any of the Selby Mines please let me know and I will edit accordingly.

 So … let’s get started.